blargism/make-component/README.md

 ## API

-The following get exported by this module, ES6 style.
+The following method and class get exported by this module, ES6 style.

 ### `makeit`

 This function creates a new web component based on the tag name and provided HTMLElement class.
 It requires these two properties.

 `tag_name` - The name of the tag in proper web component format (AKA tag-name).

 `component_class` - A class extending HTMLElement, such as the `Base` class provided by this module.

 ### `Base`